 2. Community Service Opportunities All NPC sororities have a philanthropy project or foundation for which they raise money.
 Sororities participate in each other’s events (as well as fraternities’ events) to raise money for these great causes.
 Apart from fundraising, chapters encourage service by donating time or other resources to their cause.
 The second night of recruitment is dedicated to philanthropy.

 3. Leadership Roles and Role Models Many of the leaders on UA’s campus are greek.
 In fact, many of the administrators and faculty are greek as well!
 One of the reasons for such a presence of greek leadership is that greek organizations are structured so that new members all get mentors.
 These mentors are older members (called a “Big”) who take one new member (called a “Little”) under their wing.
 Bigs provide guidance, support, and advice for their Littles.

 4. Scholarship and Grade Support Greeks have a higher GPA on average than non-greek students.
 Every chapter has a different minimum GPA that members must obtain, and tutoring or counseling is provided for members who are at a grade risk.
 Most chapters have an entire position on their executive board for scholarship.

 5. Fun Being greek is also a lot of fun!
 You are by no means limited to just the women in your chapter; being greek is truly a cross-chapter experience.
 Many events, concerts, skit nights, field days, baseball games, etc. are hosted just for greek college students.
 As a greek you will always have a full schedule of activities and a chance to meet new people.

-Think sorority life could be for you?
-Try it out during Formal Recruitment!
+Is sorority life for you?
+Try out Formal Recruitment!